GSA/10x/_pages/the-10x-process.md

 <div class="usa-card border-color-indigo-warm-30">
   <h3 class="margin-top-0">Phase 1: Investigation — $20,000</h3>
   <p>Think it through.
 Accepted ideas spend 2-3 weeks exploring the idea to define what it would take to be successful — uncovering risks, roadblocks, and opportunities.
-At this point, people who submit ideas are expected to act as subject matter experts for a research and strategy team dedicated to quickly evaluating the idea. </p>
+At this point, people who submit ideas can act as subject matter experts for a research and strategy team dedicated to quickly evaluating the idea.
+Only the most promising ideas will proceed into Phase 2. </p>
 </div>

 <div class="usa-card border-color-indigo-warm-40v">